jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Or will that time be essentially lost, with nothing to show for it?

-For *right now*,
+*Right now*,
 given the overwhelming amount there is to learn, how can we make the most progress in the shortest time?
-What’s the minimum information needed, and what’s the fastest way to learn it?
+What’s the minimum needed,
+and what’s the fastest way to learn it?

 Obviously the answer depends,